Tsukiji Outer Market•

 Tokyo (東京, Tōkyō) is Japan's capital and the world's most populous metropolis.
 It is also one of Japan's 47 prefectures, consisting of 23 central city wards and multiple cities, towns and villages west of the city center.
 The Izu and Ogasawara Islands are also part of Tokyo.

 Prior to 1868, Tokyo was known as Edo.
-A small castle town in the 16th century, Edo became Japan's political center in 1603 when Tokugawa Ieyasu established his feudal government there.
-A few decades later, Edo had grown into one of the world's most populous cities.
+Previously a small castle town, Edo became Japan's political center in 1603 when Tokugawa Ieyasu established his feudal government there.
+A few decades later, Edo had grown into one of the world's largest cities.
 With the Meiji Restoration of 1868, the emperor and capital moved from Kyoto to Edo, which was renamed Tokyo ("Eastern Capital").
-Large parts of Tokyo were destroyed in the Great Kanto Earthquake of 1923 and in the air raids of 1945.
+Large parts of Tokyo were destroyed in the Great Kanto Earthquake of 1923 and the air raids of 1945.